prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 <img style={{width: 100 + '%', margin: 'auto', marginBottom: 20 + 'px', display: 'block', maxWidth: 631 + 'px'}} src={CheckpointSyncPresent} />

 Note that currently, Prysm's implementation syncs forward-only.
 The process of syncing backwards towards the genesis block is called "backfilling", and will be supported in a future Prysm release.
+This doesn't impact your ability to run a validator.

 To sync from a checkpoint, your Prysm beacon node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and the **genesis state** for the network you're using.
 Together, the `BeaconState` and `SignedBeaconBlock` represent a single **checkpoint state**.
 This information can be retrieved from another fully-synced peer node either via a **network request**, or via **file export/import**.